nickcharlton/site/_posts/2011-10-22-jacks-a-place-to-start-web-projects.md

 ---
 title: "Jacks: A place to start web projects"
-tags: web development, jacks, responsive design
+tags: web development jacks responsive design
 ---

 A couple of weeks ago, I started a project which intended to pull together all of the stuff that I had learnt about responsive design.
 I also wanted to have a generic starting point for web projects.
 I came up with Jacks, a simple web "framework" which does exactly that.